jorgenschaefer/elpy/docs/editing.rst

    The control key allows navigation.
 Up and down will skip between blocks of the same indentation level, allowing you to quickly find the end of a long for loop, for example.
-Left and right jump to the closest preceding or following occurence of a higher or lower indentation level.
+Left and right jump to the closest preceding or following occurrence of a higher or lower indentation level.

 .. command:: elpy-nav-move-iblock-down